natalieagus/50005-2023/_os_notes/week1-1_intro.md

 The goal of an operating system is such that we have a **dedicated program** to fulfil the following essential roles:

-1. **Resource allocator and coordinator**: controls hardware and input/output requests, manage conflicting requests, manage interrupts
+1. **Resource allocator and coordinator**:
+   - Controls hardware and input/output requests
+   - Manage resource conflicting requests
+   - Manage interrupts
 2. **Controls program execution**:
    - Storage hierarchy manager
    - Process manager